AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 The below will help you perform a data warehouse test on SQL DW / Synapse and help you understand how to compare the results to other vendors.
 There is also a cross platform tool for running test cases in a serial or concurrently and log the results to a set of tables to see the results.

 Just want to run the code?
 Jump down to the code: https://github.com/AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner#how-to-run-the-code
+The sample code works against a new data warehouse when you include the AdventureWorks sample database.

 ## How to run a SQL DW / Synapse test